anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The RVR can be enhanced optionally with the following parameter as defined in {{voucher-request-prm-yang}}:

-* agent-sign-cert: contains the LDevID(RegAgt) EE certificate or the LDevID(RegAgt) EE certificate including the certificate chain.
+* agent-sign-cert: contains the LDevID(RegAgt) certificate or the LDevID(RegAgt) certificate including the certificate chain.
   In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c header objects.

-If only a single object is contained in the x5c it MUST be the base64-encoded LDevID(RegAgt) EE certificate.
+If only a single object is contained in the x5c it MUST be the base64-encoded LDevID(RegAgt) certificate.
-If multiple certificates are included in the x5c, the first MUST be the base64-encoded LDevID(RegAgt) EE certificate.
+If multiple certificates are included in the x5c, the first MUST be the base64-encoded LDevID(RegAgt) certificate.

 The MASA uses this information for verification that the registrar-agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".
 Note that the agent-sign-cert may also be contained in the "prior-signed-voucher-request" carrying the PVR if the pledge included it.